nvda-es/devguides_translation/original_docs/spladdoninternals.md

 ### Setting alarms

-Studio app module comes with three alarms: song outro (ending), intro and microphone active alarm.
+Studio app module comes with three alarms: song outro (ending), intro/ramp,  and microphone active alarm.
 Because we need to talk about some important things when talking about microphone alarm, we'll just tour the routine used when setting up the intro and outro alarms.

 When you press Alt+NVDA+1 or Alt+NVDA+2 to open end of track or song intro alarm dialogs, the dialog will display two controls: